armandfardeau/dinghy-ffv4/content/en/docs/annexes/safety_boat_mooring.md

 ---
-title: "Appendix: Anchoring your safety boat"
+title: "Dinghy: Anchoring your safety boat"
 weight: 6
 ---

-# Dinghy: Anchoring your safety boat

 To anchor your boat, you generally have two moorings:

 - A main anchor, heavy, at the front, consisting of an anchor with its chain and line, a line struck at the front of the boat.